monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 ## Target Metrics

 ### Primary
--  Mean Sales - to identify the promotion that leads the highest average sales
+-  Sum of Sales - to identify the promotion that leads the highest average sales
 - Statistical Significance of the Difference in Mean Sales (p-value)

 ### Secondary